-We get a lot of questions about our process and plans.
+We receive a lot of questions about our process and plans.
 If you'd like to submit a question to see it answered here, please fill out this Google form or email us at theraggedyannrevivaleffort@gmail.com.

 Q: What Can I Do to Help?

 A: Get the word out!
 It's cheesy, but it's true.
-When it comes down to making the big decisions, having more demand for Rag Dolly's return might just be what tips the scales in the hearts of investors.
+When it comes to making the big decisions, having more demand for Rag Dolly's return might just be what tips the scales in the hearts of investors.
 Be loud!
 Be passionate!

 - As a fan: